ketan-paunikar/video-player/README.md

 -The application is hosted on Vercel.

--Access the application through the provided link in the "About" section.
+-Access the responsive application through the provided link in the "About" section.

 *Navigation: